 - Tap the surface with a spoon- does it splash?

 - Grab a handful and watch it slip through your fingers.

-- Grab another handful and squeeze it.
+- Grab another handful and squeeze it in your palms.
 Does it slip through?

 - Let your fingers slip slowly down to the bottom of the bowl.
 Try to pull them out fast!

-- Grab a handful and roll it in your hands to make a ball.
+- Grab a handful and roll it in the palm of your hands to make a ball.
 Stop rolling and watch what happens!